christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ## Chapter 5: Rome On the Bosphorus River

-Much of the history of the Western Roman Empire was conjured up by the Flavians, Church Fathers, Jesuits, Poggio Bracciolini, and medieval forgers, either to retrofit history to align with the Bible, due to conflicts between the Vatican and the Eastern Byzantine Church, or for profit.
+Much of the history of the Western Roman Empire was conjured up by the Flavians, Vatican, and the Jesuits either to retrofit history to align with the Bible, due to conflicts between the Vatican and the Eastern Byzantine Church, or for profit.

-The core of the Bosporan Kingdom was the Cimmerian Bosporus, the modern Kerch Strait connecting the Black Sea and the Sea of Azov.
-The people of this region were known as the Romi or Romei.
-In Greek, the word "Romi" meant "fortress".
-This suggests that "Rome" was not a proper name for a city, but a title meaning "fortress," which could be applied to multiple places.
-The inhabitants of the Bosporan city of Romi called themselves Romei (or Urumi) and considered their city to simply be Romi.
+'Ῥούμα (Rhouma) is a documented district in Crimea during the Byzantine period.
+This is not a coincidence.
+This is the core toponym.
 The root of Rome is not Latin.
 It is the Greek letter Rho (Ῥ), often used to transcribe foreign "R-" sounds, particularly from Iranian/Scythian languages.
 "Ruma" (Rome) = "Place of the Dragon".
 This is seen in the Rha (Volga) river which was seen as a great serpent of the earth to the Scythians.

 Rhouma in Crimea was the original power center.
 Rome on the Tiber in Italy was a Western military-administrative garrison named after the core.
 Then the Roman (Constantinople-on-the-Bosporus), centered on Constantinople/Bosporus river in modern-day Istanbul, was the "third Rome" (Basileía Rhōmaíōn).